New York City Condos for Sale

 The estimated time to close a condo purchase is 1-2 months.

 Instead of owning shares in the cooperative, they purchase real property when people buy a condo.
 They receive a deed, and they pay taxes and ownership fees.
-They also have the right to sublet if they choose or sell the property according to their desires.
+They also have the right to sublet if they choose to sell the property according to their desires.

 As more new buildings are built in New York, condos quickly gain market share and popularity.
-It is not surprising considering the ease of buying a condo vs. co-op.
+It is not surprising considering the ease of buying a condo vs. a co-op.
 Unlike a coop, a condo apartment is “real” property.
 A buyer receives a property title (deed) as though they were buying a house on an individual plot.
-Each apartment in a condominium gets a single tax bill.
+Each apartment gets a single tax bill.
 In addition, each.

 Block and Lot